Orlicz extension of Numerical radius inequalities

 for $0 \leq \alpha \leq 1$.
-In \cite{HIRJKITT}, and \cite{HIRJKITT2}, the authors computed the numerical radius of product of any operators, namely, $w(A^*XA)$, $w(A^*XB\pm B^*YA)$ in terms of operator norm and numerical radius of block matrix of the form $ $.
-There are many recent research papers (e.g. \cite{OMARKITT}, \cite{BHUKAL}, \cite{DRAGO}, \cite{YAMA} and references cited therein) on the numerical radius inequalities with its improvements and generalizations.
+In \cite{HIRJKITT}, and \cite{HIRJKITT2}, the authors computed the numerical radius of product of operators, namely, $w(A^*XA)$, $w(A^*XB\pm B^*YA)$ in terms of operator norm and numerical radius of a block matrix of the form $ $.
+There are many recent research papers (e.g. \cite{OMARKITT}, \cite{BHUKAL}, \cite{DRAGO}, \cite{SABA}, \cite{YAMA} and references cited therein) on the numerical radius inequalities with its improvements and generalizations.

 In this article, we attempt to unify as well as extend the above numerical radius inequalities for a large class of operators.
-We also establish some new numerical radius inequalities with its improvements.
+We also establish some new numerical radius inequalities with improvements of many known results.
 Further, we provide a general upper bound for numerical radius of block matrices.
 The main guiding tools used in this article are the various operator inequalities, the notion of functional calculus, and the Orlicz function.
 The paper is organized as follows: In Section 2, we discuss preliminaries and some important inequalities.
-Section 3 deals with various numerical radius inequalities of Hilbert space operators using Orlicz functions.
-In section 4, we discuss the upper bound of numerical radius for the off-diagonal block matrix of operators.
+Section 3 deals with various numerical radius inequalities of Hilbert space operators using Orlicz functions and Hermite-Hadamard inequality illustrated with some concrete examples on the Hardy space.
+In Section 4, we discuss the upper bound of numerical radius for the off-diagonal block matrix of operators.

 \newsection{Preliminaries}